simpledevio/js-training-grounds/src/content/docs/contributing/markdown.md

 ## Bold text

-Use 2 pairs of asterisks or underscores to make text bold.
+You can use 2 pairs of asterisks or underscores to make text bold.
 On JS Training Grounds, we use asterisks.

 ```md
 **Bold**